Sukhdev Singh Dasuwal: Various assassinations and attacks

-In February 1986 Babbar Khalsa members killed DSP (Deputy Superintendent of Police) Harpal Singh.
+In February 1986 BKI militants killed Punjab Police DSP Harpal Singh.
 He was killed along with his father.

-On 19 January 1987, Babbar Khalsa members under Sukhdev killed Joginder Pal Pandey in Ludhiana.
+On 19 January 1987, BKI militants under Sukhdev killed Joginder Pal Pandey in Ludhiana.
 He was the general secretary of the Indian National Congress Party in Punjab and a member of the Punjab Legislative Assembly.
 In the attack Pandey's security guard Sohan Lal was killed.
-Three Babbars in a vehicle had opened fire when Pandey's car was stopped at a gas station.
+Three BKI militants in a vehicle had opened fire when Pandey's car was stopped at a gas station.
 This incident led to a curfew in Ludhiana.

-Babbar Khalsa launched an attack in September 1987 with Gurjant Singh Budhsinghwala.
-The target was S.H.O.
-(Station house officer) Sub-Inspector Mith Singh.
+BKI launched an attack in September 1987 with Gurjant Singh Budhsinghwala of Khalistan Commando Force (KCF).
+The target was Station House Officer (SHO) Sub-Inspector Mith Singh.
 Mith Singh had been hand-picked by then chief of Punjab Police Julio F. Riberio.
 He was picked to deal with Budhsinghwala.
 Mith Singh had been accused of police brutality and targeting Budhsinghwala's family.
-Mith Singh had dragged Budhsinghwala's father by his hair in a public humiliation.
-Budhsinghwala began plotting to kill Mith Singh in revenge for his actions with Husan Singh and Babbar Khalsa members.
+Budhsinghwala began plotting to kill Mith Singh with Husan Singh and BKI militants.
 The attack was carried out by Budshinghwala and fellow Sikh militants on 15 September 1987 at around 9am.
 Mith Singh was shot while he was walking along with his guard, a police constable.
 Both of their guns were taken by Budhsinghwala.
 In the crossfire a schoolboy was also killed and five others were injured.
 The killing is said to have greatly alarmed Punjab Chief of Police Riberio.
 Mith Singh was one of his best and most loyal officers.

 Commandant Gobind Ram was killed on 10 January 1990.
 Gobind Ram was killed in a bomb blast at the headquarters of the 75th battalion of the Punjab Armed Police in Jalandhar.
 He was commandant of the 75th battalion.
-According to an informant Gobind Ram's body had to be swept off the floor.
-The planning of the killing was done by Toofan Singh and Babbars.
+The planning of the killing was done by Toofan Singh and BKI militants.
 The bomb was planted in the cooler of his office.
 In the blast, three others, including Sub Inspector Prem Kumar, were killed and at least four were critically wounded.
 The blast also caused major damage to the building.
 All the windows of the second floor were broken and a fire broke out on the first floor.
 Multiple vehicles parked were also damaged.
-Gobind Ram was known as the "butcher".
-He was known involved in 38 extrajudicial executions.
-He had been on the hit list of Sikhs over his role in fake encounters.
-He had also beat and tortured the wives of Sikhs.
-He was also known for forcing people to drink urine calling it "Gobind Ram's amrit".
+He had been on the hit list of Sikhs over his alleged role in 38 fake encounters.